Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Introduction, motivation and historical remarks

-The interest to a study of matrix factorizations of more general polynomials grew up considerably in recent years after Kapustin and Li \cite{KapLi} discovered their applications to the topological quantum field theories.
-On the other hand, the question of classification of all matrix factorizations of a polynomial $f$ is equivalent to the problem of describing of all \emph{maximal Cohen-Macaulay modules} over the hypersurface singularity $\rA = \rS/f$.
-The latter problem can be posed in a much broader context of local Noetherian rings or even in the non-commutative set-up of orders over a local Noetherian rings.
-The theory of Cohen-Macaulay modules over orders dates back to the beginning of the twenties century and has its origin in the theory of integral representations of finite groups.
+According to Eisenbud \cite{Eisenbud}, the problem of description of all matrix factorizations of a polynomial $f$ can be rephrased as the question to classify all \emph{maximal Cohen--Macaulay} modules over the hypersurface singularity $\rA = \rS/(f)$.
+The latter problem can (and actually should) be posed in a much broader context of local Cohen--Macaulay rings or even in the non-commutative set-up of orders over local Noetherian rings.
+This point of view was promoted by Auslander starting from his work \cite{PhilNotes}.
+The theory of maximal Cohen--Macaulay modules over orders (called in this framework \textit{lattices}) dates back to the beginning of the twentieth century and has its origin in the theory of integral representations of finite groups, see for example \cite{CurtisReiner}.